Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Introduction

-\citet[Chapter~18]{Grimm2016growth} has demonstrated that the Jenss-Bayley LCSM is useful with the longitudinal height data collected as part of the Berkeley Growth Study.
-The study duration is $36$ months with measurement occasions that occurred at Month $1$, $3$, $6$, $9$, $12$, $15$, $18$, $24$, and $36$.
-The existing model successfully addresses unequally-spaced measurement occasions by specifying the latent change score of each month in the study duration.
-However, researchers still have other challenges in applying this model.
+\citet[Chapter~18]{Grimm2016growth} has demonstrated that the Jenss-Bayley LCSM is useful to analyze the longitudinal height data collected as part of the Berkeley Growth Study.
+The study duration is $36$ months with measures at Month $1$, $3$, $6$, $9$, $12$, $15$, $18$, $24$ and $36$.
+The existing model successfully addresses the problem of unequally-spaced measurement occasions by specifying a latent change score for each month during the study period.
+However, researchers still have other challenges when applying this model.

-First of all, the latent change score $\Delta y_{ij}$ is the change that occurs in the time interval ($t_{j-1}$, $t_{j}$).
-Therefore, researchers can only employ the instantaneous growth rate at $t_{j}$ to approximate the interval's average growth rate, and then the change occurs in a scaled time interval with prior knowledge that the change in the growth rate is infinitesimal or the time interval tends towards zero.
-To illustrate our point, suppose we have a Jenss-Baylay trajectory, whose \textit{instantaneous growth rate-time} graph is provided in Figure \ref{fig:old}.
-The true latent change score from $t=3$ to $t=4$ is the area under the curve (AUC) during that time interval, while the approximated latent change score is the area enclosed by the rectangle with solid lines.
-From Figure \ref{fig:old}, we can see clearly that the approximation only works well when the difference in the instantaneous growth rate at $t=3$ and $t=4$ is negligible, or we can rescale the time to a smaller unit so that the change in the rescaled-unit is minimal.
+First, the latent change score $\Delta y_{ij}$ is the change that occurs in the time interval ($t_{j-1}$, $t_{j}$).
+Therefore, researchers can only utilize the current model specification, where the instantaneous rate-of-change at $t_{j}$ is used to approximate the change that occurs in the period, with two assumptions (1) the change in the rate-of-change in the interval is infinitesimal and (2) the interval is scaled.
+To illustrate our point, suppose we have a Jenss-Bayley trajectory, whose the rate-of-change versus time ($r-t$) graph is provided in Figure \ref{fig:old}.
+The true latent change score from $t=3$ to $t=4$ is the area under the curve (AUC) during that time interval, while the approximated latent change score is the area enclosed by the solid box.
+From Figure \ref{fig:old}, we can see clearly that the approximation only works well when the change in the instantaneous rate-of-change from $t=3$ to $t=4$ is negligible, and the whole study duration can be rescaled to equal time intervals.